-The Company Secretary who is the designated ASX communications officer is tasked with providing copies of all ASX market announcements to the Board promptly after they have been made.
+The Joint Company Secretaries, who are the designated ASX communications officers, are tasked with providing copies of all ASX market announcements to the Board promptly after they have been made.

 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation material on the ASX Market Announcements Platform ahead of the presentation.